mrgsolve/nmtests/nmtest9.md

         factor](#9-infusion-doses-at-steady-state-with-lag-time-and-bioav-factor)
     -   [10: Infusion doses at steady-state, with bioav factor](#10-infusion-doses-at-steady-state-with-bioav-factor)
-    -   [11: Infusion doses, with lag time and bioav factor](#11-infusion-doses-with-lag-time-and-bioav-factor)
+    -   [11: Infusion doses at steady state, with lag time](#11-infusion-doses-at-steady-state-with-lag-time)
     -   [12: Infusion doses at steady state, II &lt; DUR, no bioav factor](#12-infusion-doses-at-steady-state-ii--dur-no-bioav-factor)
     -   [13: Infusion doses at steady state where II == DUR, with bioav